raulperula/raulperula.github.io/_posts/2016-02-03-ShadowHand.md

 ---

-The Shadow Robotic Hand is an anthropomorphic robotic platform used for in-hand manipulation.
+The Shadow Robotic Hand is an anthropomorphic robotic platform used for in-hand manipulation in addition to an articulated arm such as the Mitsubishi PA10.

 ## Description